chronicleworks/chronicle-examples/README.md

 This should only require docker / make as a dependency

-This builds the chronicle build image so it is available as builder:local
+This builds the chronicle build image so it is available as `chronicle-builder:local`

 ## Checkout Chronicle Examples

 Clone catenasys/chronicle-examples

+// TODO Eliminate this default so we can share examples with partners

-This contains several example domain yaml files and docker and uses builder:local by default.
+This contains several example domain yaml files and docker and uses `chronicle-builder:local` by default.

 ## Build Example

+// TODO create local Makefiles that do this automagically??

 Chose from one of the following examples.